protontypes/open-sustainable-technology/README.md

 ### Observation
 - [ghg emissions indicator](https://github.com/bcgov/ghg-emissions-indicator) - R scripts for a GHG emissions indicator published on Environmental Reporting British Columbia
-- [DuMux](https://git.iws.uni-stuttgart.de/dumux-repositories/dumux) - DuMux is based on the DUNE framework and aims to provide a multitude of numerical models as well as flexible discretization methods for complex non-linear phenomena, such as CO2 sequestration, soil remediation, drug delivery in cancer therapy and more
+- [DuMux](https://git.iws.uni-stuttgart.de/dumux-repositories/dumux) - is based on the DUNE framework and aims to provide a multitude of numerical models as well as flexible discretization methods for complex non-linear phenomena, such as CO2 sequestration, soil remediation, drug delivery in cancer therapy and more
 - [batch7 satellite ges](https://github.com/dataforgoodfr/batch7_satellite_ges/) - The goal of our project is to localize CO2 emissions on Earth based on the the carbon concentration data measured by the OCO-2 Satellite from NASA.
 - [CO2 Emission Datasets](https://www.che-project.eu/data-portal) - The CHE Data Portal provides an interface to the distributed data used and made available through the project, either as input data sets or as resulting data sets.

 ### Carbon Capture
-- [SimCCS](https://github.com/simccs/SimCCS) - SimCCS is a software platform for carbon capture and storage (CCS) infrastructure design.
+- [SimCCS](https://github.com/simccs/SimCCS) - is a software platform for carbon capture and storage (CCS) infrastructure design.
 - [FOQUS](https://github.com/CCSI-Toolset/FOQUS) - Framework for Optimization and Quantification of Uncertainty and Surrogates.
 - [Carbon Capture and Storage](https://github.com/yohanesnuwara/carbon-capture-and-storage) - This is a complete modelling workflow that integrates reservoir simulation data, rock physics, time-lapse seismic, and geomechanics of CO2 injection in carbonate rock.

 ## Observation and Conservation of Ecosystems
 ### Forests and Biodiversity
 - [carbon budget](https://github.com/wri/carbon-budget) - This model maps gross greenhouse gas emissions from forests between 2001 and 2015, gross carbon removals by forests between 2001, and the difference between them (net flux)
-- [treeseg](https://github.com/apburt/treeseg/) - treeseg has been developed to near-automatically extract tree-level point clouds from high-density larger-area lidar point clouds acquired in forests
+- [treeseg](https://github.com/apburt/treeseg/) - has been developed to near-automatically extract tree-level point clouds from high-density larger-area lidar point clouds acquired in forests
 - [fgeo](https://github.com/forestgeo/fgeo) - Analyze forest diversity and dynamics
 - [fgeo.biomass](https://github.com/forestgeo/fgeo.biomass) - Calculate biomass with allometric equations from the allodb package and ForestGEO data
 - [BIOMASS](https://github.com/umr-amap/BIOMASS) - R package for estimating aboveground biomass and its uncertainty in tropical forests.